CentOS 5.2 and Asterisk 1.6.x installation

 This is the most challenging install step, as it consists of a large number of C/C++ modules that have dependencies on several system libraries.

-Finally, the install-openvxi script in the same top-level directory installs the compiled OpenVXI library files and runtime support files to their system destinations.
+script in the same top-level directory installs the compiled OpenVXI library files and runtime support files to their system destinations.
+NOTE:

 Enable Manager in /etc/astrisk/manager.conf by making " enable=yes " (so that manager will enable)